Discipline Committee Member

 Open Until Filled

-The Engineers and Geoscientists BC Discipline Committee is an independent Statutory Committee created by the Engineers and Geoscientists Act.
-The members of the committee are “judges” at disciplinary hearings, that is, the members of the committee adjudicate disciplinary inquiries into alleged breaches of the Act, Bylaws, and Code of Ethics by members and licensees.
-The Discipline Committee typically has the benefit of an independent lawyer to assist the committee at a disciplinary hearing.
+The Engineers and Geoscientists BC Discipline Committee is an independent Statutory Committee created by the Professional Governance Act, S.B.C.
+2018, c.
+47 ("PGA").
+The members of the Discipline Committee are “judges” at disciplinary hearings, that is, the members of the committee adjudicate disciplinary inquiries into alleged breaches of the PGA, Bylaws, and Code of Ethics by registrants.
+The Discipline Committee typically has the benefit of an independent lawyer to assist the Discipline Committee at a disciplinary hearing.

-In addition, members of the Disciplinary Committee often participate in the attempt to resolve disciplinary matters prior to hearings by proposing Consent Orders in the public interest.
-Members may also participate in mediations.
+In addition, members of the Discipline Committee often participate in the attempt to resolve disciplinary matters prior to hearings pursuant to sections 72-74 of the PGA.

-The Discipline Committee members are appointed by Council and are assisted by the staff of Legislative, Ethics and Compliance Department of Engineers and Geoscientists BC.
+The Discipline Committee members are appointed by Council and report to the Chair and Vice-Chair of the Discipline Committee.
+The Discipline Committee is assisted by the staff of the Legislation, Ethics and Compliance Department of Engineers and Geoscientists BC.

-- Attendance in-person is required for disciplinary hearings, and
+- Attendance in-person or virtually is required for disciplinary hearings; and

-- Attendance in-person or by teleconference is required to discuss the resolution of disciplinary matters.
+- Attendance in-person or virtually is required to discuss the resolution of disciplinary matters.

-- Committee members must be unbiased, receptive to legal argument, and comfortable in adversarial hearings, and
+- Be receptive to legal argument and comfortable in adversarial hearings;

-- Committee members need analytical skills to consider arguments and communication skills to write clearly and succinctly.
+- Exercise strong analytical skills to consider arguments and evidence;

 - Appointments are two years normally, renewable twice unless otherwise extended by Council.

-- An administrative meeting is held at least once per year.
+- An administrative/training meeting is held twice per year.

-- Committee members are typically called on approximately 2–3 times per year to sit on a disciplinary hearing panel, and 3–4 times per year to sit on disciplinary review panels to resolve disciplinary matters prior to hearing.
+- Discipline Committee members are typically called on approximately 2–3 times per year to sit on a disciplinary hearing panel, and 3–4 times per year to sit on disciplinary resolution panels to resolve disciplinary matters prior to hearing.

 - A disciplinary hearing typically lasts for one full day, although on occasion disciplinary hearings span multiple days.

-- Disciplinary hearings are either held at the Engineers and Geoscientists BC office or in a boardroom offsite, and
+- Disciplinary hearings are either held at the Engineers and Geoscientists BC office, in a boardroom offsite, virtually, or a hybrid in-person/virtual; and

 The successful Discipline Committee volunteer will be engaged in the issues raised by the investigation process and will use sound judgment in deciding on the outcome.
 The committee members will provide clear analysis to the public by means of written decisions.

-- Earn credits for CPD and Engineers and Geoscientists BC service awards
+- Earn credits for CE and Engineers and Geoscientists BC service awards

 - Volunteer appreciation